ibm-cloud-docs/activity-tracker/provision.md

     **Note:** If you are not able to select a resource group, check that you have editing permissions on the resource group where you want to provision the instance.

-8. Select the `Lite` service plan.
+8. Select a service plan.

     By default, the lite plan is set.